 The Kaduna State Government has disclosed adjustment in curfew protocols in the state, saying that it is set to commence a weekly temporary suspension of the stay at home order in all areas of the state so as to allow residents freedom to go out of their homes and purchase necessary supplies for their families.

 The state government explained that there would be a lift in movement restriction within the state with effect from Wednesday till midnight on Thursday, April 2, 2020, following which the lockdown protocol would once again resume full effect.

-Governor of the state, Nasir El-Rufai, stated that the few hours given were with aim to afford people chance to stock up on food items and household essentials before commencing another stretch of the curfew, and that it had been decided that such breaks would become a regular occurence until the coronavirus pandemic, which had necessitated institution of the lockdown, was in control.
+Governor of the state, Nasir El-Rufai, stated that the few hours given were with the aim to afford people chance to stock up on food items and household essentials before commencing another stretch of the curfew and that it had been decided that such breaks would become a regular occurrence until the coronavirus pandemic, which had necessitated the imposition of lockdown, was in control.

 He however advised that laid down precautionary measures against further spread of coronavirus, such as regular hand washing and social distancing should be observed by the people during such days, and that adherence to the curfew directives should take immediate effect once the suspension was over.

 The Kaduna State Government has decided to temporarily relax the restriction of movement, from 3pm today to 12 midnight, tomorrow, Wednesday 2nd April 2020.
 This is to enable people to stock up on food and other essentials.

 — Governor Kaduna (@GovKaduna) April 1, 2020